 Buying Pre-construction in Puerto Vallarta is not the same as buying a property that already exists and is simply going to a new owner.
 No. You are buying a property that does not yet exist.
 You are taking a risk that the developer will deliver as promised in a contract.
-Here is how it work:
+Here is how it works:

 You wire funds directly to the developer.
 This is done so that the developer can use your money to continue building your unit.
 And you wait to get your unit.
 No question you are at risk here.
 However, if you do your homework you are at less risk than you think.

 Learn who the developer is.